Bergx2/BuchISY/README.md

 ## License

-Copyright © 2025 Bergx2 GmbH.
-All rights reserved.
+MIT License - Copyright © 2025 Bergx2 GmbH

-_License details TBD_
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+You are free to use, modify, distribute, and sell this software without restriction.

 ## Support